mbenalaya/onem2m-analytics/SparkComponent/README.md

 ----

+## Recipe

+The end to end flow using this Spark application is explained in detail in [this recipe ](https://developer.ibm.com/recipes/tutorials/engage-machine-learning-for-detecting-anomalous-behaviors-of-things/).

 ## Running out of the box sample in Notebook - IBM Bluemix Spark as a service environment

 This application is designed to run on the Apache Spark as a service on Bluemix.
 Use the following notebook code to run the application.